Multinomial logistic model for coinfection diagnosis between arbovirus and malaria in Kedougou: Statistical analysis of the coinfection influential factors

-We first give the results for the $IgM/IgG$ data set since they are based on a standard logit analysis.
-The multinomial model was fitted to the $IgM/IgG$ data by using either the \verb"multinom" function or the \verb"vglm" function of the \verb"nnet" and the \verb"VGAM" R packages.
-A stepwise procedure based on the AIC criterion selected eight significant covariates: \textit{age, temperature, number of sick days, rainfall, nausea or vomiting, cough, nasal congestion and joint pain}.
-Likelihood-ratio tests of the sub-models obtained by removing one covariate at a time from the final model confirmed that each selected covariate was significant, with p-values less than $10^{-9}$ except for the variable \textit{joint pain} that displayed a p-value of $7.44 \;10^{-3}$.

-\subsubsection{Fitting strategy for handling imbalanced $IgM$ data}
+\subsection{Fitting strategy for handling imbalanced $IgM$ data}

 The $IgM$ data set contains $18$ arboviral monoinfection cases, $21$ coinfection cases, $5\;180$ other febrile illness cases and $7\;069$ malaria monoinfection cases.
 Trained on the original $IgM$ data set, the fitted logit model only predicted classes 0 and 2, which means it ignores the two minority classes 1 and 3 in favour of the majority classes.
 Applying resampling strategies to obtain a more balanced data sample is an effective solution to the imbalance problem (see \cite{Branco} for a survey of existing methods).
 Two of the most simple resampling approaches are undersampling and oversampling.
 Since the $IgM$ is highly imbalanced with a large number of observations in the two majority classes, we used a random undersampling strategy that removes observations and reduces the sample size.
 We sampled without replacement $50$ cases from each of the two majority classes to create a balanced sub-sample of size $18+21+50+50=139$.
 Trained on a sub-sample, the model predicted four classes.